Mobile Suit Gundam: Char's Counterattack: Toys/Models

-A line of Gunpla models based on the film's mobile suits was released, along with a Hobby Japan special.
+A line of Gunpla models based on the film's mobile suits was released via Bandai, along with a Hobby Japan special.
 The model line had 1/144 kits of the Re-GZ, the Jegan, the Geara Doga, the Sazabi, Gyunei Guss and Quess Paraya's Jagd Dogas, and the ν Gundam (with and without Fin Funnel), a 1/550 α-Azieru, and a 1/100 ν Gundam.
 Bandai would re-release them plus the Hi-ν Gundam and a heavy weapons version of the ν Gundam, years later as part of the HGUC and Master Grade lines, the latter being featured in Bandai's Gundam Weapons line of mooks.
 Many of them are also available as part of the B-Club resin line.
 In 2011, a model kit manufacturer in China, MCModel, produced 1/144 scale kits of the ν Gundam and Hi-ν Gundam called "Gundooms" that are reportedly much more detailed than the same kits from Bandai based on their origins as retooled versions of resin conversion kits.
 Another company, Regulation Center, later followed suit with a 1/100 Nightingale kit.
 Bandai's special museum contained a 1/100 prototype of the Nightingale; the company went public at the 2014 Shizuoka Hobby Show with the announcement of a new RE/100 category of scale models, with the Nightingale as the first release in September 2014.

 Veteran mechanical designer Hajime Katoki redesigned the MG version of the Sazabi, resulting in a slightly blockier appearance more suitable for modeling.
 Due to the substantial size and heft, it is one of the most expensive 1/100-scale Master Grade kits yet manufactured, trumped only by the enormous Perfect Zeong kit, released in 2004.
 The ν Gundam, Hi-ν Gundam, and Sazabi would be released as part of Katoki's Ver.
 Ka line of redesigned Gunpla model kits, their most noticeable design cues being splitting panels designed to show off the psycoframe in the v Gundam, and the internal frame structure in the Sazabi.

 The ν Gundam and Sazabi were the first offerings in Bandai's "Formania" line of extensively detailed machine busts in September 2010.

 Some of the film's units were also released as action figures, with the RX-93 and the Sazabi produced in various forms, the latest of which being under the Robot Spirits line.
 Bandai, in particular, produced an online-exclusive RX-93 equipment set featuring a second set of Fin-Funnels and a Fin-Funnel equipment set that includes effect parts to recreate the ν-Gundam's beam pyramid.
 A version of the ν-Gundam produced for the Taiwanese market has a special psycho-frame effect where parts of the body are molded in crystal green.
 Bandai released the Hi-ν in early 2014 and is slated to release the unit as part of the Metal Robot Spirits line, a version of regular Robot Spirits figures using diecast metal parts.